oracle/fusabase-js-sdk/README.md

 A modular JavaScript SDK for Oracle Backend for Firebase (Fusabase) that provides authentication, document database, storage, App Trust, vector search, and UI component capabilities.

+This Oracle Backend for Firebase JavaScript SDK follows the Firebase design, API patterns, and rules-based authorization model.
+Its SDK interfaces are designed to mirror the Firebase SDK interfaces so developers can move across backends with minimal changes.
+This Oracle Backend for Firebase JavaScript SDK is a distinct Oracle offering.

 ## Prerequisites

 - Node.js (version 18 or later)